 - All-Or-Nothing Thinking – You see things in black-and-white categories.
 If your performance falls short of perfect, you see yourself as a total failure.

-- Mental Filter – You pick out a single negative defeat and dwell on it exclusively so that your vision of reality becomes darkened, like the drop of ink that colors the entire beaker of water.
+- Mental Filter – You focus solely on a single negative event, ignoring all positive experiences.
+This negativity bias taints your perception of reality, much like a drop of ink that clouds an entire beaker of water.

 - Jumping to conclusions – You make a negative interpretation even though there are no definite facts that convincingly support your conclusion.

 A. Mind reading.
 You arbitrarily conclude that someone is reacting negatively to you, and you don’t bother to check this out.